Skip to content

 The Wild Flour Bakery Café is a good choice for lunch, snacks, coffee and baking, offering hearty sandwiches and several good vegetarian options.

 The quick (and occasionally amusing) eats at Clearwater Stop are popular with locals and passing tourists alike.
-Whether you opt for a sweet snack or a “loadet” burger, chances are you’ll come away raving about this Clearwater institution.
+Whether you opt for a sweet snack or a “loadet” burger, chances are you’ll come away raving about this local institution.

-Although it isn’t nearly as well known as some of main tourist hotspots in British Columbia, wonderful Clearwater is far more than a handy place to break up a long drive.
 With dozens of superb waterfalls nearby, some of which rank among the best in Canada, those who find themselves mesmerized by scenic cascades could stay busy for days.
 Throw in some fishing, hiking, general sightseeing and a bit of time to enjoy the beach and weekly market and suddenly Clearwater becomes a worthy destination in its own right.

 Other useful articles you may want to check out: